florex/preprocessing/README.md

    - resumes_words.py : which represents a dictionary where keys are hashed words'vectors and values are corresponding words

-In the resulting matrices, each ligne represent the flatten form of the resume matrix.
+The resulting dataset is in form of a matrix :

 The first column of the matrix is an integer representing the id of the resume.

 The last 10 columns represents the classes of the resumes.

-The column between the id and the classes represent the flatten form of the matrix representing the resume.
+The column between the id and the classes represent the flatten form of a resume matrix.

 By default, each resume is encoded into a matrix of shape (500,100).